fbpx

 2. Honoring gods, ancestors, and elders

 It’s also common practice throughout New Year celebrations for younger generations to honor their elders and wish them a long life.
 This might mean special greetings, bowing, and deference while sharing food.
-This type of ritual is typically a part of gift-giving and receiving, too.
+This type of ritual is also typically a part of gift-giving and receiving.

-In Korea, it’s traditional to wear the formal hanbok during the holiday, but in contemporary times many people prefer an informal approach to clothing.
+In Korea, it’s a common practice to wear new traditional clothing like the hanbok during the holiday, but in contemporary times, many people prefer an informal approach to clothing.

 In parts of China, it’s bad luck to buy new shoes during the new year.
 This is because, in Cantonese, the word for shoes sounds like sighing, which is too negative for such a happy time.